Koryo-saram: Language

 Due to deportation and the continuing urbanization of the population after 1952, the command of Korean among the Koryo-saram has continued to fall.
 This contrasts with other more rural minority groups such as the Dungan, who have maintained a higher level of proficiency in their ethnic language.
 In 1989, the most recent year for which data are available, the number of Russian mother tongue speakers among the Koryo-saram population overtook that of Korean mother tongue speakers.

-Relations with Korean expatriates

-The 2005 South Korean film Wedding Campaign, directed by Hwang Byung-kook, portrays two aging bachelor farmers from rural villages who hope to find wives.
-Having no romantic prospects in South Korea, they opt to go through an international mail-order bride agency, which sends them to Uzbekistan and tries to match them with Korean women there.